KellumDev/gulu-backend-sdk/README.md

 ### Steps for local dev environment

 To build the container
-`docker build -t gulu-backend .`
+`docker build -t gulu-backend-prod .`

 To run the container
-`docker run -p3333:3333 gulu-backend`
+`docker run -p3333:3333 gulu-backend-prod`

+Container will run on http://localhost:3333/api